dani832m/Counter-App/README.md

 # Counter app made with React and Bootstrap

-This is just a tiny React project, where I create a counter app with React and Bootstrap.
+This is just a tiny React project, where I create a shopping cart-looking counter app with React and Bootstrap.

 ## How to run it?